cockroachdb/docs/v20.2/partitioning.md

         CONFIGURE ZONE USING constraints='[+region=de]';
     ~~~

-3. Create a replication zone for the `australia` partition and constrain its data to the Australian datacenter:
+3. Create a replication zone for the `australia` partition and constrain its data to the Australian availability zone:

     {% include copy-clipboard.html %}
     ~~~ sql